 Funds Available and Anticipated Number of Awards

-The number of awards is contingent upon PCCR endowments, gifts and other funds and the submission of meritorious applications.
+The number of awards is contingent upon cancer institute endowments, gifts and other funds and the submission of meritorious applications.

 The proposal will be funded at a level appropriate for the proposed work, but will not exceed $25,000 for a single investigator or $50,000 for multi-investigator (2 or more investigators) proposals.

 Award Project Period

 Work should commence within less than two (2) months of the date of award.
 A project period of twelve (12) months or less is suggested.
 Spending will be monitored.

 The budget cannot be used for PI salary support, clerical staff support or travel.
 If justified, equipment less than $2,500 is allowed.

-cceptance of an award will indicate your willingness to serve on the Center’s Pilot Grants Review Committee and to possibly represent the Center at the annual Indiana Elks Convention.
-The awardee MUST acknowledge the PCCR.
+Acceptance of an award will indicate your willingness to serve on the Center’s Pilot Grants Review Committee and to possibly represent the Center at the annual Indiana Elks Convention.
+The awardee MUST acknowledge the cancer institute.
 Suggested publication acknowledgement:

-“The authors gratefully acknowledge the <insert shared resource name/funding mechanism> and support from the Purdue University Center for Cancer Research, P30CA023168”
+“The authors gratefully acknowledge the <insert shared resource name/funding mechanism> and support from the Purdue University Institute for Cancer Research, P30CA023168”

 No Cost Extension (NCE)

-No cost extensions are highly discouraged.
-An exception might be considered on a case-by-case basis.
+No cost extensions are highly discouraged and will only be granted in rare cases and on a case-by-case basis.
 Requests must be made to the administration of the cancer institute in writing and well in advance of the project completion date.
 The institute is very interested in making sure the project is advancing and achieving funding and scholarly production for its NCI renewal.